Emruur/SmartQA/README.md

-# Q&A System
+# SmartQA System

-Q&A System — a full-stack pipeline for building, querying, and interacting with question & Answer corpora.
-The system is designed to support automated corpus generation, hybrid retrieval with reranking, and multiple user interfaces including a Smart FAQ and Chat UI.
+SmartQA System — a full-stack pipeline for building, querying, and interacting with question & answer corpora.
+The system is designed to support automated corpus generation, hybrid retrieval, and multiple web interfaces.
 ---

 ## 📁 Documentation Overview

-This monorepo includes documentation for three key components:
+This repo includes documentation for three key components:

 ### 1. 📚 [Corpus Generation Pipeline](docs/CorpusGenerationDocs.md)